prettydiff/share-file-systems/documentation/code_style.md

 <!-- documentation/code_style - Describes rules for code conformance. -->

 # Share File Systems - Code Style
+For reasoning and design considerations see the document [Code Style Explained](./code_style_explained.md).

 ## User Facing Concerns
 These are the design criteria which determine code style guidance.